AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ```

-The third line it contains `"link_type":"associated",`.
-This word `associated` is needed in the DELETE request for {type}.
-This means that the URL would be similar to `/V1/products/my-new-grouped-product/links/associated/product-sku-three`.
+`associated` in `"link_type":"associated",` is required in the DELETE request for `{type}`.
+The URL will be similar to `/V1/products/my-new-grouped-product/links/associated/product-sku-three`.

-Here is the curl request to delete the simple product with the sku `product-sku-three` from the grouped product with the sku `my-new-grouped-product`.
+See the cURL request to delete the simple product with the `product-sku-three` SKU from the grouped product with the 'my-new-grouped-product` SKU:

 ```bash
 curl --location --request DELETE '{{your.url.here}}rest/default/V1/products/my-new-grouped-product/links/associated/product-sku-three' \